cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-prerequisites.md

 As a general recommendation for the average system, Cloudify would require at least 8GB of RAM and 4 CPU Cores.
 Disk space requirements varies according to the amount of logs, events and metrics sent as Cloudify doesn't currently clean or rotate them.

 ### Network
-The Manager must be available in the following ports:
+The Manager must be accessible via the following ports:

 * Inbound - port 80 - For REST API and UI access.
 * Inbound - port 443 - For REST API and UI access (when using SSL).
 * Inbound - port 22 - If [Bootstrapping]({{page.terminology_link}}#bootstrapping) is done via the CLI.
 * Inbound - port 5672 - [Agent]({{page.terminology_link}}#agent) to Manager communication.
+* Inbound - port 53229 - For fileserver access .
 * Outbound - port 22 - If running Linux based host machines and remote agent installation is required.
 * Outbound - port 5985 - If running Windows based host machines and remote agent installation is required.